ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 3 failed, 8 passed in 0.09s
 ```

-If you want to obtain detailed outputs, you can run:
+If you want to obtain detailed results, you can run:

 ```bash
 \lab4\tests$ pytest simple_test.py -v --tb=short # Detailed output results